 As we discussed the other day, many christians think that the term “christian,” as it was used in the New Testament, meant “follower of Christ.”
 Actually, it didn’t.
 It meant “little messiah.”
 It was an epithet—an insult.
-Peter said it was a term of shame that the world used against believers.
+Peter included it in a list of terms of reproach.
 The term was not embraced by anybody until after the New Testament writers had all died, and christianity was being invented.

 But, putting that aside, those who call themselves christians typically claim to be followers of Christ.
 The question is, how exactly are they following Him?

 You see, Messiah Yahoshua was a physical Jew, and He honored the traditions that His Father first gave to the physical Jews.
 Now, most christians abhor those traditions.
 They might not use that exact word (abhor), but that’s how they treat them—as if Messiah died on the cross to abolish His Father’s traditions (those things He still gives to His children as family identification).

 Many christians even accuse those who honor the Father’s traditions of being false teachers.
 The belief that Messiah’s redemptive work somehow abolished His Father’s traditions is ludicrous, as we see the New Testament believers continuing to honor the Father’s traditions (Acts 18:20-21, Acts 20:6, Acts 20:16, Acts 27:9, 1 Corinthians 16:8).